cssconf/blog-content/2016/2016-12-07_cssconfeu-tickets-2017/2016-12-07_cssconfeu-tickets-2017.md

 ---

 Are you planning to attend CSSconf EU in 2017?
 It’s time to [secure your tickets](https://tito.io/cssconfeu/cssconfeu-2017)!
 The first batch of Early Bird tickets goes on sale on Tuesday, December 13, 10am CET.
+A second Early Bird batch will go live the same day at 7pm CET.

 They sold out quickly in past years, so be sure to set your alarms!

 <a href="https://tito.io/cssconfeu/cssconfeu-2017" class="btn--special">
   <span class="btn__span" data-hover="Buy CSSconf EU Ticket">Buy a CSSconf EU ticket</span>